marcus67/gitsynchista/README.md

 ## Configuration

-The tool gitsynchista does not require any configuration.
+The tool gitsynchista itself does not require any configuration.
 However, the user will have to provide a small configuration file for each repository which needs to be synchronized.
 In its simplest form (which applies to a local synchronization with working copy) the configuration can be as simple as follows:

 <pre>
 [webdav]